SWASTIC-7/SWASTIC-7/README.md

   → rust, systems, optimization, web3
 ```

-**Sometimes I code, sometimes trying to figure out what to do next -- But always learning...**
+**Sometimes I work, sometimes I’m figuring out what to do next — but always learning.**